Do not SEARCH the internet for articles on this

 When an organism only has mental processes that cannot include consciousness, free will or self-awareness, it is hard to think of that organism as having a mind.
 Insects, for instance, may have brains that are so simple that they cannot be conscious, free-willed or self-aware.
 If that is indeed the case, I would personally say that they do not have minds, even though at times they might be thought to be thinking.

 Present-day computers do not have minds.
 This is very clear from their behavior and internal architecture.
-Even "chatbots" and other programs that _simulate_ conversations clearly do not have minds because the way they come up with things to say is a randomized phrase-choosing system, and not a system that takes in information, interpretes it, considers it and formulates responses on the basis of a developed personality, which is what human brains do.
+Even "chatbots" and other programs that _simulate_ conversations clearly do not have minds because the way they come up with things to say is a randomized phrase-choosing system, and not a system that takes in information, interprets it, considers it and formulates responses on the basis of a developed personality, which is what adult human brains do.

 The question for this topic could therefore be formulated as either: "Can computers ever have minds?" or "Can computers ever be conscious?" or both.
 It doesn't really matter how you formulate the question as long as you remember the difference between mind and consciousness.